 There are currently no formal guidelines on how to use CBD for ADHD and concentration problems, so the best is, to start with the smallest dose possible before moving up.
 This also helps reduce the risks of any side effects.

 CBD oil as a treatment for ADHD in children

-Even though CBD oil is not a miracle cure for everything, it does have many proven benefits to the skin, stress and anxiety, inflammation, insomnia and as a painkiller.
+Even though CBD oil is not a miracle cure, it does have many proven benefits to the skin, stress and anxiety, inflammation, insomnia and as a painkiller.
 When used correctly CBD oil has no side effects and since it does not have a psychoactive effect, it is safe for children as long as they are monitored by a doctor.

 Up until now, most studies have focused on ADHD and the prevention of addiction to its medications and other substances.
 In one study, the positive reports on CBD and its alleviation of the symptoms of ADHD are encouraging.
 The new status of CBD in the US is going to spur on the research effort and hopefully, in the near future, there will be more results that will present a clearer picture than the one we have now.